 - Notify their supervisor early if they have questions, concerns, or discomfort related to their work environment or if they need to report a work-related injury.

-EH&S Specialists are assigned to UCSF departments and provide guidance to supervisors and employees on all safety- related issues, including ergonomics.
-EH&S Specialists can help provide direction if there are questions and unresolved issues after employees have completed required trainings, reviewed their Self-Evaluations and implemented changes together with their supervisor.
-Find your EH&S Specialist.
+Department Safety Advisors (DSA): EH&S DSAs are assigned to UCSF departments and provide guidance to supervisors and employees on all safety- related issues, including ergonomics.
+DSAs can help provide direction if there are questions and unresolved issues after employees have completed required trainings, reviewed their Self-Evaluations and implemented changes together with their supervisor.

 - Subject matter expert in ergonomics for UCSF; develops requirements, guidance and best practices for UCSF supervisors and leadership